Biology of depression: Altered neuroplasticity

 The conclusion is that disrupted neuroplasticity is an underlying feature of depression, and is reversed by antidepressants.

 Blood levels of BDNF in people with MDD increase significantly with antidepressant treatment and correlate with decrease in symptoms.
-Post mortem studies and rat models demonstrate decreased neuronal density in the prefrontal cortex thickness in people with MDD.
+Post mortem studies and rat models demonstrate decreased neuronal density in the prefrontal cortex in people with MDD.
 Rat models demonstrate histological changes consistent with MRI findings in humans, however studies on neurogenesis in humans are limited.
 Antidepressants appear to reverse the changes in neurogenesis in both animal models and humans.

 Inflammation

 Various reviews have found that general inflammation may play a role in depression.
-One meta analysis of cytokines in people with MDD found increased levels of pro-inflammatory IL-6 and TNF-a levels relative to controls.
+One meta analysis of cytokines in people with MDD found increased levels of pro-inflammatory IL-6 and TNF-α levels relative to controls.
 The first theories came about when it was noticed that interferon therapy caused depression in a large number of people receiving it.
 Meta analysis on cytokine levels in people with MDD have demonstrated increased levels of IL-1, IL-6, C-reactive protein, but not IL-10.
-Increased numbers of T-Cells presenting activation markers, levels of neopterin, IFN gamma, sTNFR, and IL-2 receptors have been observed in depression.
+Increased numbers of T-Cells presenting activation markers, levels of neopterin, IFN-γ, sTNFR, and IL-2 receptors have been observed in depression.
 Various sources of inflammation in depressive illness have been hypothesized and include trauma, sleep problems, diet, smoking and obesity.
 Cytokines, by manipulating neurotransmitters, are involved in the generation of sickness behavior, which shares some overlap with the symptoms of depression.
 Neurotransmitters hypothesized to be affected include dopamine and serotonin, which are common targets for antidepressant drugs.
-Induction of indolamine-2,3 dioxygenease by cytokines has been proposed as a mechanism by which immune dysfunction causes depression.
+Induction of indoleamine 2,3-dioxygenase by cytokines has been proposed as a mechanism by which immune dysfunction causes depression.
 One review found normalization of cytokine levels after successful treatment of depression.
 A meta analysis published in 2014 found the use of anti-inflammatory drugs such as NSAIDs and investigational cytokine inhibitors reduced depressive symptoms.
-Exercise can act as a stressor, decreasing the levels of IL-6 and TNF-a and increasing those of IL-10, an anti-inflammatory cytokine.
+Exercise can act as a stressor, decreasing the levels of IL-6 and TNF-α and increasing those of IL-10, an anti-inflammatory cytokine.

 Inflammation is also intimately linked with metabolic processes in humans.
-For example, low levels of Vitamin D have been associated with greater risk for depression.
+For example, low levels of vitamin D have been associated with greater risk for depression.
 The role of metabolic biomarkers in depression is an active research area.
 Recent work has explored the potential relationship between plasma sterols and depressive symptom severity.